devedmonton/codevid19.com/policies/faq.md

 #### Do you have datasets and other resources we could start from?

-Volunteers are busy working on several items right now, and we're sorry we don't have a pre-compiled list for you.
-That said, there's been several posted in our [Slack](https://codevid-19.slack.com) workspace by our community.
-Click [here](https://join.slack.com/t/codevid-19/shared_invite/zt-cs8amank-jg7vUQeSUgX7K9cM9WZMfQ) to join!
+We're working on a pre-compiled list, but until it's available you can find many tools posted in our [Slack](https://join.slack.com/t/codevid-19/shared_invite/zt-cs8amank-jg7vUQeSUgX7K9cM9WZMfQ) workspace by our community.

 #### Will all projects be judged?
 Can I opt not to have my project submitted?